pingcap/tidb-docker-compose/README.md

 +--------+
 ```

-You can also access Spark with Python or R using following commands:
+You can also access Spark with Python or R using the following commands:

 ```
 docker-compose exec tispark-master /opt/spark/bin/pyspark docker-compose exec tispark-master /opt/spark/bin/sparkR
 ```

-More document about TiSpark can be found [here](https://github.com/pingcap/tispark).
+More documents about TiSpark can be found [here](https://github.com/pingcap/tispark).